ArturZieba/CastorCult/Content/Notes/Weapons.md

 - Very slow, consistent low damage, low criticals, implicit defensive stats (block chance, armour).

 ### Wand (High Intelligence):
-- Medium speed, variable low damage, physical damage type by default, medium criticals.
+- Medium speed, variable low damage, physical damage type by default, medium criticals, additional skill damage.
-- Add some built in scaling for spells?

 ## (!!!PH!!!)Item tiers
 Tiers explain how good items in each category are in comparison to each other where Tier 1 is the best.
 So for example if there are 5 base Two Handed Axes, Tier 5 one will be the weakest/available the earliest and Tier 1 would be the best but the hardest to access/use.